The City Bakery: Union Square, Lower Manhattan

-City Bakery makes what it calls "Real Hot Chocolate" from high-quality couverture chocolate, melted to create an intensely rich chocolate drink.
+City Bakery made what it called "Real Hot Chocolate" from high-quality couverture chocolate, melted to create an intensely rich chocolate drink.
 It established the City Bakery Annual Hot Chocolate Festival, held every February, with a different flavor of hot chocolate every day of the month.
 The New York Times attributed a trend in high-quality hot chocolate in city eateries to the influence of City Bakery: " ... what is no mystery is the effect Mr. Rubin's hot chocolate had on the city's hot chocolate landscape.
 He opened the floodgates for the sea of serious hot chocolate contenders that exist in New York today."
 City Bakery also offers savory foods, salad, sandwiches, pizzas and soup.

 City Bakery operated at 22 East 17th Street from 1990 until April 2001, when it moved one block west across 5th Avenue to 3 West 18th Street, a space five times larger than the original.

 City Bakery's design was unique, featuring 22-foot-high ceilings with stark white walls decorated only with cake boxes - a playful homage to the landmark Chrysler Building, decorated with hubcaps near its spire.